-CAs are paid to work on behalf of Career Services - not to do homework.
+CAs are paid to work on behalf of the Experience and Professional Development Office - not to do homework.
 Complete your immediate tasks and projects, work on team projects, ask other CAs how you can assist them with their work, review resources to gain more familiarity with them, and work on your own career development (e.g., redo your resume, practice writing letters, research careers that interest you, research graduate programs/schools that you might want to apply to, use CANE to identify alums you can network with).